sthiede/Comparative_Genomics/day2_morning/README.md

 create a new directory for the spades output in your day2_morn folder
 ```
+> Note: Make sure you change 'username' in the commands below to your 'uniqname'.

 cd /scratch/micro612w16_fluxod/username/day2_morn

+> We will create a new directory in day2_morn to save genome assembly results:

 mkdir Rush_KPC_266_assembly_result
 ```

+Now, we will use a genome assembly tool called Spades for assembling the reads.

 >ii.
 Test out Spades to make sure its in your path

 To make sure that your paths are set up correctly, try running Spades with the –h (help) flag, which should produce usage instruction.

 ```
+> Run the below commands to load a python module and check if spades is working.

 module load python
 spades.py -h